Vice Squad (1982 film): Plot

 The squad hits the streets looking to find Ramrod and Princess before the two of them cross paths.
-Williams and her patrol partner interrogate Roscoe until they learn which car Ramrod is currently driving.
+Detective Louise Williams and her patrol partner Detective Christian Sorensen interrogate Roscoe until they learn which car Ramrod is currently driving.
 Meanwhile, Princess meets some of her colleagues at a sleazy dive bar where they discuss their customers' kinks.
 Princess is then propositioned by a patron but remains aloof during sex, and the disgruntled client forcibly takes his money back.

 After brutally interrogating and castrating Dorsey, Ramrod heads to Princess' motel.
 Before he arrives, however, she is picked up by a wealthy client's chauffeur on recommendation of her friend Coco.
-The vice squad follow Ramrod's trail but the motel manager, who had been beaten by Ramrod moments earlier, is uncooperative when Tom interrogates her.
-Ramrod kidnaps Coco and tortures her until she reveals the chauffer took Princess to Beverly Hills.
+The vice squad follow Ramrod's trail but Mrs. Cruikshank, the motel manager who had been beaten by Ramrod moments earlier, is uncooperative when Tom interrogates her.
+Ramrod kidnaps Coco and tortures her until she reveals the chauffeur took Princess to Beverly Hills.

 Inside the Beverly Hills house, Princess is instructed to dress as a bride and descend to the parlor, where the elderly client lays motionless in a casket.
 She accidentally botches the encounter by screaming when he unexpectedly jumps awake.
 Police officers find the injured Coco beside a trash heap and unknowingly drive past Ramrod who has just stolen a newspaper delivery truck after murdering its driver, and is pursuing Princess' taxi.
-Her friends attempt to warn her, but Ramrod then chases after them, hitting one of the women in the process.
+Her friends attempt to warn her, but Ramrod then chases after them, hitting Dixie, one of the women, in the process.
 He pulls Princess into his truck and takes her to an abandoned warehouse.

-The police arrive as he begins to torture her, and Ramrod jumps out the window, shooting multiple officers and stealing a car.
+The police arrive as Ramrod begins to torture Princess, and he jumps out the window, shooting multiple officers and stealing a car.
 Tom relentlessly pursues him across town, finally cornering him in an alleyway and shooting him dead.
 Just after daybreak, Tom emerges from the warehouse with a gunshot wound in his arm.
 While being lifted into an ambulance, Princess tells him that he will "never be able to change the streets", and he walks away as the sun rises over the city.